Nonlocality, Integrability and Quantum Chaos in the Spectrum of Bell Operators: RESULTS

+In higher-dimensional systems such as qutrits, smoothly parametrizing local projective measurements compatible with Eq.~\eqref{eq:bell_operator} is considerably more involved than in the qubit case.
+To address this, we adopt a unitary-based parametrization that ensures unitarity, preserves the Bell scenario structure, and enables efficient optimization (Supplementary Materials~\Cref{app:OptimizationParametrization} for details).
+Concretely, each local measurement setting $x\in\{0,1\}$ at site $i$ is described by a parameter vector $\boldsymbol{\theta}_x^{(i)}$, from which we construct quantum projectors $P_{a|x}^{(i)}(\boldsymbol{\theta}_x^{(i)})$ with outcomes $a\in\{0,1,2\}$.
+These projectors directly define the parametrized Bell operator $\mathcal{B}\left(\boldsymbol{\theta}\right)$ via Eq.~\eqref{eq:bell_operator}, where $\boldsymbol{\theta}$ collects all $\boldsymbol{\theta}_x^{(i)}$.

+In principle, constructing the Bell operator in~\eqref{eq:bell_operator} would require different measurement parameters $\boldsymbol{\theta}_x^{(i)}$ for each site $i\in\{1,\ldots,n\}$.
+However, this is too computationally demanding.
+Instead, exploiting the permutation invariance symmetry inherent to the PIBI \cite{AnnPhys,mekonnen2025invariance}, we assume that the optimal violation can be achieved when all parties share the same measurement pair,

-By virtue of Schur-Weyl duality, PI Bell operators block-diagonalize in a symmetry-adapted basis in blocks of polynomial size \cite{FadelQuantum2018}.
-These are indexed by the irreducible representations of the permutation group.
-Therefore, we can further restrict our search for the optimal measurements to each different blocks separately.
-We outline the details of this restricted optimization in the supplementary material \cite{SM}.
+reducing the optimization to a global parameter set $\Theta=(\boldsymbol{\theta}_0,\boldsymbol{\theta}_1)$.
+By Schur-Weyl duality, PI Bell operators block-diagonalize in a symmetry-adapted basis, where each block has polynomial size \cite{FadelQuantum2018}.
+These blocks correspond to irreducible representations of the permutation group.
+This allows us to simplify the search for optimal measurements by optimizing within each block independently (see Supplementary Materials~\Cref{app:OptimizationSU3irreps} for details).
+Let's now examine how these symmetries relate to SU(3) Hamiltonians and quantum chaos.